dinakaranonline/blog/_posts/2020-05-15-To-Microservices-Or-Not.md

 - Committing a transaction and rollbacks can be quite difficult.
 In the case of a monolith, it is easier to group related actions and data into a transaction and then roll back if one of them fails.
 But in case of microservices, roll back approaches need to thought of, in case if one of the services is failing temporarily.

 - Microservices without adopting PAAS or CAAS or FAAS solutions would lead to the implementation of full-fledged of all required components of microservices following the Netflix Spring Cloud.
 All of these will result in more complexity.

-## To research :

-Microservices without containers is possible Microservices in on-prem without a cloud
-Microservices in stateful applications

 Following are some of the products, toolsets, approaches that be should be considered